miniman13/videngwiki/guides/best-practices.md

 Don't mix your production protocols on the same VLAN.
 Seperate core services onto their own VLANs (ie Dante, NDI, ARTNET should all exist on their own network VLAN)

 ## Audio
+Learn proper cable wrapping technique.

+Do appropreate gain staging and leave headroom.

+Invest in a good head amp.

 It's recommended that phantom power be turned off when using ribbon microphones.